publiccodenet/about/activities/finance-management/reporting.md

 ## Annual financial statement

-The Operations Coordinator is responsible for producing the annual financial statement (jaarverslag), in close collaboration with our bookkeeper.
+The operations coordinator is responsible for producing the annual financial statement (jaarverslag), in close collaboration with our bookkeeper.
 The financial statement must include the following information:

 * The balance sheet
 * The profit and loss statement